MENU

 Description:

 This determines whether the datagrid is editable or not.
-To edit a cell you can double-click on it.
-You can use the various datagrid events to perform an action when editing is either cancelled or completed (eg send that value back to the server with ajax).
+To edit a cell, you can double-click on it.
+You can use the various datagrid events to perform an action when editing is either cancelled or completed (eg send the new value back to the server with ajax).
 For example:

 {